-No software goes live without a few hiccups, so keep your ear to the ground for feedback once your teams are using Salesforce in earnest.
+No software goes live without a few hiccups, so keeping your ear to the ground for feedback once your teams are using Salesforce in earnest will enable you to properly measure the success of your roll-out.
 Use online surveys, Chatter Groups, or digital suggestion boxes to gather opinions on the new platform on a regular basis, and create an open-door policy where users are encouraged to share feedback and log issues in real-time, so bugs can be fixed before they cause disengagement and user drop-off.

 It’s essential you prepare your team to embrace the world’s number one CRM technology all across the organization.
 By following these tips, and investing tie in driving user adoption, you will be closer to unlocking the true power of Salesforce in your business.